-- Principle 23.1 of the African Principles on Freedom of Expression and Access to Information Declaration states that 'States shall prohibit any speech that advocates from national, racial, religious or other forms of discriminatory hatred which constitutes incitement to discrimination, hostility or violence. - Principle 12 of the Camden Principles provides that states 'should adopt legislation prohibiting any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence.' - Article 4(a) of the Convention on the Elimination of Racial Discrimination provides, in its relevant part, 'states parties condemn all propaganda ... which ... [is] based on ideas or theories of superiority of one race or group of one colour or ethnic origin, or which attempt to justify or promote racial hatred and discrimination in any form, and undertake to adopt immediate and positive measures designed to eradicate all incitement to ... such discrimination of ideas based on racial superiority or hatred, incitement to racial discrimination, as well as all acts of violence or incitement to such acts against any race or group of persons of another colour or ethnic origin ...' - Article 20(2) of the ICCPR provides that 'Any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law.'
+■ Article 4(a) of the Convention on the Elimination of Racial Discrimination provides in its relevant part '[s]tates parties condemn all propaganda ... which ... [is] based on ideas or theories of superiority of one race or group of one colour or ethnic origin, or which attempt to justify or promote racial hatred and discrimination in any form, and undertake to adopt immediate and positive measures designed to eradicate all incitement to ... such discrimination and to this end ... [s]hall declare an offence punishable by law all dissemination of ideas based on racial superiority or hatred, incitement to racial discrimination, as well as all acts of violence or incitement to such acts against any race or group of persons of another colour or ethnic origin ...'.